Dr. Mudawi Ibrahim Adam

 Dr. Mudawi Ibrahim Adam was awarded the prize for his work against the abuse, killings and displacement of peoples in Darfur and other human rights violations in Sudan.

 Dr. Mudawi Ibrahim Adam is a Sudanese human rights defender and engineer known for his role in exposing human rights violations in Darfur.
 He has repeatedly been jailed for charges related to his human rights work.
-He is the founder and former director of the Sudan Social Development Organization (SUDO), which works on human rights as well as water, sanitation and health.
+He is the founder and Chairperson of the Sudan Social Development Organization (SUDO), which works on human rights as well as water, sanitation and health.
 SUDO has held workshops with various groups in Sudanese society on human rights and providing humanitarian assistance to the millions who have been forced to flee their homes as a result of war, and under Mudawi's leadership has implemented a peace-building and reconciliation project with different tribal groups in Southern Darfur.
 As a prisoner he continued to demand human rights reforms in Sudan, going on hunger strike to protest being held in solitary confinement without charge, and being denied access to a lawyer, his family or medical attention.
 In recognition of his perseverence in promoting and defending human rights in Sudan, Dr. Mudawi Ibrahim Adam received the inaugural Front Line Defenders Award for Human Rights Defenders at Risk in 2005.